What are the top attractions and things to do in Veliko Tarnovo, Bulgaria? From Tsarevets Fortress to Gurko Street, this

 Although it’s not a particularly large city, there are plenty of things to do in Veliko Tarnovo.
 People sometimes call it the “City of the Tsars” because it used to be the Second Bulgarian Empire’s medieval capital.

 This is one of Bulgaria’s most exciting cities, drawing in many tourists with its impressive architecture, castles, museums, and historic sites.
 Especially history lovers will have a field day in this centuries-old city in north-central Bulgaria.

-Bulgaria has a few great cities, most notably the capital city Sofia and Plovdiv.
-Veliko Tarnovo, however, is right up there.
-Its Old Town, medieval architecture, and beautiful natural scenery, and accommodation choices for every budget make it one of the top Bulgaria cities to visit.
+Bulgaria has a few great cities, most notably the capital city, Sofia and Plovdiv.
+Veliko Tarnovo, however, is right up there – especially the Veliko Tarnovo Old Town.
+Its medieval architecture, beautiful natural scenery, and accommodation choices for every budget make it one of the top Bulgaria cities to visit.

 We had to make the stop here on our Bulgaria road trip after many friends said it was a highlight for them – and we were not left disappointed.